heshnaB/Personal-Budget-Planner/README.md

 - Monthly Summary (total income, total expenses, balance)
 - Charts (spending by category, monthly trend)
 - Persistent Storage (local database or JSON file)

+⚠️ License: All Rights Reserved
+This code may NOT be copied, modified, or used to create any applications or derivative works without explicit permission.